Erasmus Summer Programme Courses

 Topics covered:

-• Research question and study design of a microbiome study
+• Research questions and design of a microbiome study

 • Technical and analytical applications for the analysis of gut, oral, vaginal and skin microbiome.